 If data that includes personal information is stored outside KTH servers it is important to have a data processing agreement (DPA) with the organization(s) that store or process the data.

 If a research project includes research on living/deceased human subjects or includes sensitive personal information the Ethical Review Act states that your project must be approved by the Swedish Ethical Review Authority before starting.
 The Swedish Ethical Review Authority currently has very little information in English on their website, but they do offer translations for some forms.

 If biological material from human subjects is collected, the samples must be treated according to the Biobanks in Medical Care Act and reported to the

 There is no copyright for factual data/observations but copyright apply on data such as images, software code and other creative works.
 This means that usage of such data may require consent form the Copyright holder also for research purposes who also has the right to be contributed.
 The principle of public access to official records holds also for Copyright protected material and may be ordered to be made publicly available.
 However, the person who order the material to be publicly available cannot use the material without consent from the Copyright holder.

 If you are the creator and copyright holder you can decide to share your work under an open license where you give consent for usage of your Copyright protected material.
-There are different types of open licenses such as Creative Commons or different licenses for open source software/databases .
+There are different types of open licenses such as Creative Commons licenses often used for texts, images and music, or other licenses used for source code or databases.
 You can contact KTH Library for advice on choosing a suitable license.